 Oracle Virtual Desktop Infrastructure (Oracle VDI) is an enterprise level solution providing a virtual desktop environment for users within an organization.

 Parallels Remote Application Server (Parallels RAS, formerly 2X RAS), is application virtualization technology, billed as a solution to extend the life of legacy OS (like Windows XP) with its virtual desktop for any device.
 Maltese company 2X Software developed the technology, but was acquired b...

-Nvidia Grid is a virtual desktop offering from Nvidia.
+NVIDIA GRID vPC is a virtual desktop offering from NVIDIA.